 "Anyway," Mr. Yakiba glanced at his watch.
 "Since I consider it against the laws of teacher ethics to be nasty on the first day of class…"

 A chorus of giggles could be heard in the background.

 "And then the icebreaker.
-I have here a couple of questions you are to ask each other simultaneously.
-Accomplish this together and submit it next meeting.
-You can leave the room as soon as you have discovered your designated partners.
-Use the remaining time to fill out the questionnaires.
+I have here a couple of questions you are going to ask each other simultaneously.
+Work on this together and submit your answer sheet next meeting.
+You can leave the room once you have identified your partners.
+Use the remaining time of our class period to fill out the questionnaires.
 That will be all for today."